NikitaR04/javascript-tutorial/README.md

 # javascript-tutorial
-A code repo for javascript learnings
+A code repo for javascript practice